 Therefore, UK Islamic Mission allows our supporters to spread their donation across the last 10 nights of Ramadan, ensuring that you will receive the multiplied rewards and blessings that come with making your payment on the Night of Power.

 Who Should Pay Zakat-ul-Fitr?

 Every Muslim must pay Zakat-ul-Fitr, regardless of age, if they have food in their possession which is in excess of their own needs.
 The head of the household may make the family’s payment on behalf of their dependents, but a contribution must be made by or for each member of the home.
 This means that if you are unable to make the payment yourself for whatever reason, you can ask the head of your household (assuming this is not yourself) to pay your Fitrana.

 Who Receives Fitrana?

 Fitrana is for the poorest people, who are struggling every day to feed themselves and their family.
 UKIM uses your Fitrana donations to distribute food on your behalf amongst those most in need.
 This helps those living in even the most desperate of conditions to join in the Eid festivities.

 How Much is Zakat-ul-Fitr 2023 in the UK?

-The amount of Zakat-ul-Fitr is based upon the current price of a staple food such as rice or flour for a specified weight.
+The Zakat-ul-Fitr amount is based upon the current price of staple foods such as rice or flour for a specified weight.
 Currently, this means Fitrana is equal to approximately £5 per person – confirmation will be given closer to the time.